exonum/exonum-doc/src/advanced/services/anchoring.md

 ### 9.1\.
 Fee value

 There is no constraints as to the fee value, other than being non-negative.
-Sound values SHOULD be determined based on the sufficiently confirmed part of the Bitcoin Blockchain (so that it is shared among all validators).
+The mentioned value is stored at the global Exonum configuration as a constant as therefore is shared amon all validators.

+The update is done through the common Global Configuration Update process and is out of scope of this specification.

 The fee value is applied to all following anchoring transactions after it is accepted.